-Also, importantly, Adam and Miranda are in love, and love sometimes supersedes fear of death—or even death itself.
-Pale Horse, Pale Rider is not a sentimental book, but nor is it the sort of book that would have its readers rooting for its hero not to kiss its heroine.
-It’s a serious book about what matters in life and death, and what lies beyond the veil of good health for society and the individual.
-The story tracks Adam and Miranda’s star-crossed romance against the backdrop of the tragedy they know and expect—the war and Adam’s impending deployment—and the pandemic that takes them by surprise.
+Also, Adam and Miranda are in love, and love sometimes supersedes the fear of death—or even death itself.
+Pale Horse, Pale Rider is not a sentimental book, nor is it the sort of book that would have its readers rooting for its hero and heroine not to kiss.
+It’s a serious book about love during wartime, what lies beyond the veil of good health, and what matters to us when we find ourselves there.
+The story tracks Adam and Miranda’s star-crossed romance against the backdrop of the tragedy they know and expect—Adam’s impending deployment to serve in World War I—and the pandemic that takes them by surprise.
+The book’s enduring reputation perhaps stems from Porter’s willingness to look death in the face through a masterfully psychedelic fever sequence set in an overcrowded hospital.

-Pale Horse, Pale Rider’s enduring reputation perhaps stems from Porter’s willingness to look death in the face through a masterfully psychedelic fever sequence set in an overcrowded hospital.
-Writing for the New Yorker in 1944, the critic Edmund Wilson lauded Porter as “a first-rate artist,” with a literary project both sophisticated and subtle that “may be able, as in Pale Horse, Pale Rider, to assert itself only in the delirium that lights up at the edge of death.”
+Don Graham, the late giant of Texas literary criticism, called Porter “the best writer the Lone Star State has produced” and Pale Horse, Pale Rider “perhaps the greatest work of fiction by a Texas-born author.”
+Her peers admired the book too; writing for the New Yorker in 1944, Edmund Wilson lauded Porter as “a first-rate artist” whose work was animated by a literary spirit both sophisticated and subtle that “may be able, as in Pale Horse, Pale Rider, to assert itself only in the delirium that lights up at the edge of death.”

-It’s hard to imagine that certain passages of Pale Horse, Pale Rider could have been written by someone who was not a survivor of the worst the 1918 flu had to offer:
+It’s hard to imagine that certain passages of the book could have been written by someone who was not a survivor of the worst the Spanish flu had to offer:

 Silenced she sank easily through deeps under deeps of darkness until she lay like a stone at the farthest bottom of life, knowing herself to be blind, deaf, speechless, no longer aware of the members of her own body, entirely withdrawn from all human concerns, yet alive with a peculiar lucidity and coherence; all notions of the mind, the reasonable inquiries of doubt, all ties of blood and the desires of the heart, dissolved and fell away from her, and there remained of her only a minute fiercely burning particle of being that knew itself alone, that relied upon nothing beyond itself for its strength; not susceptible to any appeal or inducement, being itself composed entirely of one single motive, the stubborn will to live.
 This fiery motionless particle set itself unaided to resist destruction, to survive and to be in its own madness of being, motiveless and planless beyond that one essential end.
 Trust me, the hard unwinking angry point of light said.
 Trust me.
 I stay.

 Other elements of today’s crisis feel similar to Porter’s depiction of 1918.
-Patriotic types in Porter’s novel attempt to blame the flu on German spies, just as leaders in the United States and China have strained to blame each other, with various levels of exaggeration and outright lies, for COVID-19.
-And in both cases, there’s a sense of an old, stable ruling order that has destroyed itself in recent years—in Porter’s novel, via the self-immolation of Europe in World War I—leaving the door open to unmanageable pandemic.
+Patriotic types in Porter’s novel attempt to blame the flu on German spies, just as leaders in the United States and China have strained to blame one another for the pandemic, with various levels of exaggeration and outright lies.
+And in both cases, there’s a sense of an old, stable ruling order that was already in the process of dismantling itself, leaving the door open to unmanageable pathogen-